-City of Seattle: Human Centered Design Project for StartupSeattle
+City of Seattle: UX Research and Design for startupseattle.com

 The City of Seattle’s Office of Economic Development hadn’t updated their StartupSeattle website in years, and they wanted to get a better idea of the type of people who used it.